informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 If a peer never misbehaves, it is never removed from *peerIDs*.
 It follows that under [FS-SOME-CORR-PEER], *peerIDs* is always non-empty.

-> To perform these checks, we suggest to change the protocol as follows
+> To ensure this, we suggest to change the protocol as follows:

 #### Fastsync has the following configuration parameters: